medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                  show this help message and exit --rate-limit RATE_LIMIT     Authorized number of hits by minutes.
 Defaults to 6.
-  -o OUTPUT, --output OUTPUT  Path to the output file.
+Rcfile key: crowdtangle.rate_limit -o OUTPUT, --output OUTPUT  Path to the output file.
 By default, everything will be printed to stdout.
   -t TOKEN, --token TOKEN     CrowdTangle dashboard API token.
-  -s SELECT, --select SELECT  Columns to include in report (separated by `,`).
+Rcfile key: crowdtangle.token -s SELECT, --select SELECT  Columns to include in report (separated by `,`).
   --resume                    Whether to resume an aborted collection.
   --total TOTAL               Total number of posts.
 Necessary if you want to display a finite progress indicator.